 The NET10 is made from a combination of metal, plastic, and rubber and supports up to 32 GB of expandable memory via a microSD card.
 It has a black body with a green edge and is quite compact (3.87 x 2.26 x 0.76 inches), so you shouldn’t have any major issues taking it with you on the road.

-Although it’s not among the very best of WiFi hotspots when it comes to high-end performance, it gets the job done and won’t cost you an arm and a leg, making it one of the best mobile hotspots for the money.
+Although it’s not among the very best of Wi-Fi hotspots when it comes to high-end performance, it gets the job done and won’t cost you an arm and a leg, making it a great value.
 You can get your hands on the device for $79.99 on Amazon.

 H2O Bolt Unite